getnacelle/nacelle-sanity-plugin-pim-linker/README.md

 You'll need to provide the ID and Token associated with your Nacelle space.
 These credentials can be found in the [Nacelle Dashboard](https://dashboard.getnacelle.com/).

-You can add these credentials in one of two ways:
+For a single space you can add these credentials in one of two ways:

 #### in `./config/@nacelle/sanity-plugin-pim-linker.json`